mvolkmann/blog/src/smalltalk/smalltalk-objects.md

     width := aWidth

 area
-    ^height * width
+    ^ height * width
 ```

-The `setHeight:width:` method should be in the "private" category
+The `setHeight:width:` method should be in the "private" method category
 to indicate that it is not meant to invoked from outside this class.

 We can use the `Rect` class as follows: